-Background to the reading
+Background of the Reading

-The background of this passage is in a way an introduction to all the readings we are going to have over the next few Sundays.
+The background of this passage is, in a way, an introduction to all the readings we are going to have over the next few Sundays.

-First of all I would like you to close your eyes for a minute or two and replace yourselves in another country where the maximum temperature is not minus 1 but 30 degrees Celsius!
+First of all I would like you to close your eyes for a minute or two and remove yourselves to another country where the maximum temperature is not minus 1 but 30 degrees Celsius!
 I also would like to add: do not think of a snow-white picture when you imagine the first Christmas!

 It was a totally different world dominated by a different set of values and customs.
-It was unheard of that anything good could come from a place like Nazareth in the province of Galilee.
+It was unheard of anything good to come from a place like Nazareth in the province of Galilee.
 Why?
-Well, because the population was a mixture of Jews and Gentiles and the Jews in the South regarded the Gentiles as unclean and not worthy to come into the presence of God.
+Well because the population was a mixture of Jews and Gentiles and the Jews in the south regarded the Gentiles as unclean and not worthy to come into the presence of God.
 Nazareth was an insignificant village which has never been mentioned before, not in the Old Testament or in any other Jewish writing.
-Nazareth is situated among the southern ridges of Lebanon, on the steep slope of a hill, about 14 miles from the Sea of Galilee and about 6 miles west of Mount Tabor.
+Nazareth is situated among the southern ridges of Lebanon, on the steep slope of a hill, about 14 miles from the Sea of Galilee and about 6 miles west from Mount Tabor.

-Previously Luke told his listeners that the angel of the Lord appeared in the temple to a priest called Zechariah.
-This would have been a much more likely thing to have happened, an angel visiting a priest.
+Previously, Luke told his listeners that the angel of the Lord appeared in the temple to a priest called Zechariah.
+This would have been a much more likely thing to be happening, an angel visiting a priest.
 But in our reading I think it really took the first listeners by surprise.
-It was unheard of in that society of an angel of the Lord, who in this case was Gabriel in comparison to an "UNNAMED" angel previously, appearing and speaking to a young unmarried virgin who had no status at all.
-He appeared to her in the six month of Elisabeth's pregnancy.
+It was unheard of in that society of an angel of the Lord, who in this case was Gabriel in comparison to an "unnamed" angel previously, appearing and speaking to a young unmarried virgin who had no status at all.
+He appeared to her in the sixth month of Elizabeth's pregnancy.
 In Judaism, "virgins" were young maidens, usually fourteen or younger.
 Although Judaism had developed quite a list of angelic names, the New Testament mentions only the two who also appear in the Old Testament: Gabriel and Michael.
-They became the two most popular angels, and Gabriel was sent on many divine missions.
+They became the two most popular angels, of which Gabriel was sent on many divine missions.

 But more shockingly is the greeting.
 Neither the title ("favoured" or "graced one") nor the promise ("The Lord is with you") was traditional in greetings, even had she been a person of status.
 "Do not fear" was also common in Old Testament revelations.
 Mary here joins the list of those in the Bible who found favour before God like Noah and Moses.
-The angel said to her that she would become a mother of a son who would be identified with the "Mighty God" and who would have an eternal kingdom.
+The angel said to her that she will become the mother of son who will be identified with the "Mighty God" and who will have an eternal kingdom.

-To her reaction that she is still a virgin meaning that she does not have a bad reputation in her village, Gabriel says the Lord will overshadow her like He did a long time ago in Egypt when He went ahead of them in a cloud!
+To her reaction that she is still a virgin, meaning that she does nae have a bad reputation in her village, Gabriel says the Lord will overshadow her like He did a long time ago in Egypt when He went ahead of them in a cloud!
 Jewish tradition used the language of "overshadowing" for God's presence with his people.
-And just in case she was wondering if this was really happening to her, Gabriel informs her that her elderly aunt Elizabeth like Sarah in the Old Testament is also already in her six month carrying a baby.
-Mary did not know because in those days they did not have phones, mobile phones or the internet.
-This must have told Mary that to God anything is possible - something Sarah in the Old Testament was not so sure of!
+And just in case she was wondering if this is really happening to her, Gabriel informs her that her elderly aunt Elizabeth, like Sarah in the Old Testament, is also already in her sixth month carrying a baby.
+Mary did nae know because in those days they did nae have phones, mobile phones or the internet.
+This must have been confirmation to Mary that, to God, anything is possible - something Sarah in the Old Testament was not so sure of!